 Through colorful art work, the dictionary brings some common words found in Portuguese, such as colors, plants, animals, shapes, food, home, school, clothing.

-Subtly capturing the innocence and imagination of childhood, this magical poetry collection captures the innocence and imagination of childhood focuses on the importance of family.
+This magical poetry collection captures the innocence and imagination of childhood focusing on the importance of family.
 Deftly translated verse captures the lyrical rhymes of the original Portuguese while providing a whimsical escape for the entire family to enjoy.
 A free, downloadable booklet with suggestions for further activities is available at www.wingedchariot.com.

 The book contains a list of common words you will find in Portuguese (with the English translation) and the pronunciation.
 Each themed spread features a large, scene-setting photo, providing context for the translated words.
 This book explores the world, teaching children how to say the things they see in a new language.

 A young girl living in a coastal South American town has a blacker skin tone than any of her family members or playmates.
 A white rabbit, entranced by the girl’s skin, “dark and glossy, just like a panther in the rain,” implores her to reveal her beauty secrets.
 Nina Bonita, who doesn’t really know why she’s so dark, gives the rabbit three ridiculous possibilities, which he duplicates with disappointing results.
-Persistently, the rabbit asks for a fourth explanation, and the final one is provided by the girl’s mother-the child is the same color as her black grandmother.
-The white rabbit, satisfied with a truthful answer, proceeds to marry a black rabbit and produce a plethora of children of various hues.
+Persistently, the rabbit asks for a fourth explanation, and the final one is provided by girl’s mother.

 In 1595, Nzingha is the strong, intelligent daughter of the Ngola (leader) of the Mbundu people of Ndongo (in modern-day Angola), loyal to her people and willing to fight for them.
 Unfortunately, because she is a girl, her brother is the favored child, in training to become the next Ngola, even though he is whiny, stupid, and slow (according to Nzingha).
 But Ajala, a respected seer, believes that Nzingha is destined to be the leader of Ndongo, and begins preparing her for this future.
 Nzingha’s father fights to keep the Portuguese from taking over their homeland, yet it is Nzingha, ultimately, who acts as the go-between for her people and the Portuguese, negotiating acceptable relations in order to keep peace and power for the Mbundu.
 Based on true historical events, places, people, and customs, this novel portrays the fascinating details of a remarkable young woman’s strength and courage in defending her world against subterfuge, spies, and the onslaught of the Portuguese.

-This is a story of a young boy who is just a normal child, he loves games, he messes up the house, but at the end, after his family’s shouting and screaming, he is just a child who is much loved.
-The book can also be seen online at http://omeninomaluquinho.educacional.com.br/ It contains games and many other resources which will make it fun and easy to talk about it with the kids.
+This is a story of a young boy who is a normal child, he loves games, he messes up the house, but at the end, after his family’s shouting and screaming, he is just a child who is much loved.

-This poignant tale of a special relationship between a young girl and her grandmother showcases the joy of gift giving as well as the importance of family connections.
+This story is about a special relationship between a young girl and her grandmother showcases the joy of gift giving as well as the importance of family connections.
 On Grandma’s seventieth birthday, family from near and far (they’re from the Cape Verde Islands) come together to celebrate.
 Sadly, Grandma’s sister Aura remains on the island where they grew up; Grandma’s sadness echoes the bittersweet feelings of many people far from their families and their birthplaces.
-Grandma tells Cora about a mantenha, or message, that might be received from someone far away, and that night Cora has a dream about Aura that inspires her birthday gift to Grandma: a jar of shells, sand, and water that perhaps Aura may have touched on her side of the ocean.
+Grandma tells Cora about a mantenha, or message, that might be received from someone far away, and that night Cora has a dream about Aura that inspires her birthday gift to Grandma.

 Victoria’s mother was born in Brazil, but she and her daughter live in London.
 Now it’s time for a visit to the country where Mom grew up.
 From a coffee farm to a saint’s day procession, from a street children’s shelter to a huge family barbeque, Victoria learns about her mother’s country and enjoys getting to know her large Brazilian family.
 Using vibrant photographs and a first-person narrative based on the fresh perceptions of a child, Victoria Goes to Brazil stimulates young imaginations by showcasing the unfamiliar yet fascinating food, clothing, customs, and culture of this colorful and diverse country.